pfw

 Boring was the fil rouge of the Paris Couture Week, to the point of taking a nap.
 With very few exceptions.

 This time, brands told a flat story of bland uniformity.
 In order to sell in a difficult moment, they’d rather lose idiosyncrasy.
 What made them special.
-The reason we recognize them.
+The reason we recognise them.

 Infused with the fear of losing share, or determined to transform themselves into economic giants, they trampled on their own heritage.